 While the scope of each has been established to an extent through the ITIL framework, it doesn’t provide much practical advice on the differences and how to identify each one.

-A Help Desk allows the IT department to respond to unexpected issues within IT infrastructure or the services they provide.
-A Help Desk is reactionary, and is used to manage problems when they arise, allowing for them to be logged, tracked and (hopefully) finally resolved.
-A Help Desks will focus on facilitating the communication between support staff and end users to help solve problems, and its purpose is to keep things running on a day to day basis.
+A help desk is reactionary, and is used to manage problems when they arise, allowing for them to be logged, tracked, and (hopefully) finally resolved.
+A help desk tool will focus on facilitating the communication between support staff and end users to help solve problems, and its purpose is to keep things running on a day to day basis.

-A Service Desk may also include an expanded scope and allow for the provision of support services for an entire organisation, so called Enterprise Service Management, which may include Human Resources, Facilities, Accounting or Legal departments.
+A service desk may also include an expanded scope, and allow for the provision of support services for an entire organization.
+Also known as Enterprise Service Management, it allows the service desk to expand to areas like Human Resources, Facilities, Accounting, or Legal departments.
 Other activities may also be included within its scope, such as managing and controlling change in business processes or infrastructure (Change Management).

 Now we get into a grey area.
-Occasionally these terms are used to describe software that has similar functionality to a Help Desk, but typically these solutions have been re-purposed and their core functionality is “bug tracking” or project management for software development.
+Occasionally, these terms are used to describe software that has similar functionality to a help desk tool, but typically these solutions have been re-purposed and their core functionality is “bug tracking” or project management for software development.

-While these systems can be used to log, track, and resolve issues reported by end users, being more general in scope, they typically are not the best suited solution to run a dedicated Help Desk or Service Desk.
-The lack of a fluid interface, reporting and additional service oriented features such as Knowledge Base, Service Level Agreements (SLAs) or Customer Satisfaction Surveys makes them less capable than a dedicated Help Desk or Service Desk software, and are ultimately less efficient and harder to modify and maintain.
+Their lack of a fluid interface, reporting, and additional service oriented to features such as a knowledge base, Service Level Agreements (SLAs), or Customer Satisfaction Surveys makes them less capable than a dedicated help desk or service desk software, and are ultimately less efficient and harder to modify and maintain.